ExactTarget/fuelux/README.md

 Archive Statement:

 As of March 2019, this repository is read-only as Salesforce has archived the Aura open-source UI framework.
-Aura components will continue to be supported, but the project is no longer open source.
+FuelUX components will _not_ continue to be supported, and the project is no longer open source.

-Salesforce has introduced a new programming model for the Lightning Component Framework called Lightning Web Components.
+Salesforce has introduced a new programming model for the Lightning Component Framework called [Lightning Web Components](https://trailhead.salesforce.com/en/content/learn/projects/quick-start-lightning-web-components).
 This programming model is designed for building fast components using modern JavaScript and Web Standards.
 Lightning web components and Aura components can coexist and interoperate on a page.

-To learn more about Aura components, start with the Aura Components Basics module in Trailhead.
-For more details, see the Lightning Aura Components Developer Guide.

 -----